amishasingh016/Ambulance-Booking-System/README.md

 # Ambulance-Booking-System 🚑
-Ambulance booking system website  based on fastAPI with frontend based on - html, js and css and backend based on python
+Ambulance booking system website  based on fastAPI with frontend based on - html, js and css and backend based on python with mongodb database

 ## ScreenShots